 A printed staff schedule in the back room doesn’t cut it for workers today.
 Most of us want access to our schedules from anywhere.
 By integrating your restaurant tech with staff scheduling software, you’ll gain access to a wealth of scheduling and sales data that can inform your future schedules.
 This data can let you know which are your busiest and slowest nights so you can staff strategically — and prevent having to cut staff members who aren’t needed on a shift they’ve planned to work.
 Going high-tech also minimizes the amount of time you’ll spend making the schedule.

 Save time each week and simplify those exhausting scheduling tasks with an integrated platform between Toast POS and Sling.
-With Scheduling, powered by Sling, you can reduce miscommunication across your team with real-time notifications, and access labor data synced with your schedules to help you control your labor costs each week.
+With Scheduling, powered by Sling, you can reduce miscommunication across your team with real-time notifications, messaging, and access labor data synced with your schedules to help you control your labor costs each week.
 Learn more about Scheduling, powered by Sling here.

 Once you’re collecting data about your sales and your labor costs, you can do some deeper analysis to figure out when you should schedule each of your staff members.
 Find out which of your servers are top performers at lunch and dinner, and make sure you’re scheduling them accordingly.
 The skill sets needed to work a busy lunch and a busy dinner are similar but not exactly the same.
 Your lunch superstar might be amazing with kids, and your dinner champion might have a knack for upselling wine.

-There’s an unspoken rule in many restaurants that “good” shifts and sections are commonly reserved for your staff with most seniority, to show appreciation for their loyalty and time.
+There’s an unspoken rule in many restaurants that “good” shift schedules and sections are commonly reserved for your staff with most seniority, to show appreciation for their loyalty and time.
 But there are a ton of other ways you can show appreciation to your staff, and your schedule should be made using insights from data, not feelings.

 Plan for Holidays